mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-style-properties.md

 export type Filter_Single = string | IUrlProxy | IFilterProxy;
 ```

-The `filter` property can be specified either as a string or using the Mimcss `url()` function or using one of the Mimcss [filter functions](mimcss-reference-helper-functions.html#filters) that return the `FilterProxy` type.
+The `filter` property can be specified either as a string or using the Mimcss `url()` function or using one of the Mimcss [filter functions](mimcss-reference-helper-functions.html#filters) that return the `IFilterProxy` type.

 **Examples**